decidim/decidim/decidim-dev/lib/decidim/dev/assets/participatory_text.md

 ![Important image for Decidim](https://meta.decidim.org/assets/decidim/decidim-logo-1f39092fb3e41d23936dc8aeadd054e2119807dccf3c395de88637e4187f0a3f.svg)

 Well, at the end we required one more paragraph and embedded an image, let's see what happens with this...

-# Summary

-We use here a main title again for the summary because we don't know what will happen when having many main titles in one document.

 Also, utf-8 characters should be supported.
 For example: "Cançó de Sangtraït".